 Based on experience, I’ve come to know roughly 15-30% of program costs are derived from product, yet the remainder is sourced back to managing the program’s supply chain.
 So designing a process that allows your organization to capture, categorize and rationalize multichannel communication supply chain costs is essential.

 Unfortunately, formal procurement processes like RFPs and bid requests of pre-defined specifications back most organizations into a corner from the start.

 It’s not to say these processes are wrong, but they can limit (unintentionally) the conversation and understanding around all cost inputs across the supply chain.

-Today, to support business growth, more than 90% of CMOs oversee a complex portfolio of 20 marketing, media, channel and technology investments [source].
+Today, to support business growth, more than 90% of CMOs oversee a complex portfolio of 20 marketing, media, channel and technology investments [source 1].

 Unfortunately, print and digital communications supply chains are complex, procurement models are decentralized, and supplier pools are overflowing.
 When these variables are present, ledgers can become fraught with inaccuracies.

 “Digital transformation” has become a corporatized buzzword.
 It’s also becoming an enterprise-wide initiative.
-Nearly half (48%) of companies worldwide expect “automation of business processes with digital technology” to grow in importance in the next three years [source].
+We've seen reports that nearly half of companies worldwide expect automation of business processes with digital technology to grow in importance in the next few years.

 Are you using technology as effectively as you can?
 I know, that’s a loaded question.
 It’s also one that deserves an answer.

 We’ve witnessed firsthand how investments made to digitize manual processes and hard assets can yield improved customer acquisition costs as well as better support customer-preferred communications channels.